 The work that’s been done to move expungement access in Delaware is an incredible start, but there’s still more work to do.
-The COVID-19 crisis and the nationwide recession has only deepened the problems caused by permanent criminal and arrest records.
+The COVID-19 crisis and the nationwide recession has only deepened the problems caused by permanent records.

 Clean Slate legislation affects every Delawarean, whether you have a record or not:

-- For anyone with a criminal or arrest record who paid their debt to society, a second chance means access to education and job training, a stable job, livable income and safe housing for them and their family;
+- For anyone living with record who paid their debt to society, a second chance means access to education and job training, a stable job, livable income and safe housing for them and their family;

-- For taxpayers, it means a more efficient legal system unburdened by the transactional costs of record-clearing petitions in courts;
+- For taxpayers, it means a more efficient legal system unburdened by the transactional costs of expungement petitions in courts;

-- For communities across Delaware, fewer people on-track for repeat offenses and more jail time means safer streets; and
+- For communities across Delaware, fewer people committing repeat offenses and experiencing recidivism means safer streets; and

-- For businesses, it means more qualified job applicants meeting the needs of the workforce, and it means a stronger local economy.
+- For businesses, it means more qualified job applicants meeting the needs of the workforce, which makes for a stronger local economy.